Wintry precipitation chances increase for Friday morning

 *IF snow occurs, visibility or traction could be reduced while driving.

-*This is a LOW CONFIDENCE forecast.
-As wintry precipitation is rare for the central Gulf Coast, few situations provide precedent for comparison.
+*This is a tricky forecast.
+As wintry precipitation are rare for the central Gulf Coast, few situations provide precedent for comparison.
 The borderline of rain and snow, such as the Baton Rouge area in this case, is often where big forecast busts occur.
-In a worst case scenario (or best depending on how you view it), an inch or two may accumulate on grassy surfaces as suggested by computer forecast models.
-As of now, the likelihood of that is 50 percent or less.
-The most likely scenario is that a coating up to an inch falls in much of the WBRZ Weather forecast area with an isolated higher amount possible--especially north and east of Baton Rouge.
+It is better to approach a snow forecast in probabilities rather than definitives.
+Here are the scenarios based on a 75 percent chance of happening (most likely), 50 percent chance of happening (possible), and a 25 percent chance of happening (least likely).

 THE FORECAST: